Instagram: Key Global Statistics 2019

 - Instagram launched ads in Stories in March 2017.
 Since its launch, it is estimated to have generated more than $2 billion in revenue in 2019, according to analyst, Nomura Mark Kelley.
 Kelley estimates that Stories could generate $7.5 billion in advertising revenue for Facebook by 2021, compared to about $750 million last year in 2018.

-Instagram StoriesInstagram Stories is used by 500 million people per day.
+The Development of Instagram StoriesInstagram Stories is used by 500 million people per day.
 In March 2017, the number of users on Instagram Stories surpassed Snapchat, its direct competitor who spearheaded the concept of videos that disappear after 24-hours.

 - The Instagram Stories usage increased by 21% since March 2018